Ghana legend Baffoe quits role as Caf Deputy General Secretary

 - From fan fury to a flawed squad: How can former Liverpool boss Benitez hope to succeed at Everton?

-Baffoe disclosed that he made to the choice to leave the continental football body in March due to reasons known to him only.
+Baffoe disclosed that he made the choice to leave the continental football body in March due to reasons best known to him only, however, he expressed his gratitude to former Caf President Ahmad Ahmad and incumbent leader Patrice Motsepe.

 "This was a decision I took three months ago due to personal reasons.
 The journey which started in November 2017 sadly ends, giving way to the start of a fresh journey,” he told Caf website.